Kingxukai/linux/Documentation/hwmon/sysfs-interface.rst

 hardware implementation.

-All entries (except name) are optional, and should only be created in a given driver if the chip has the feature.
+All entries (except name) are optional, and should only be created in a given driver if the woke chip has the woke feature.

-See Documentation/ABI/testing/sysfs-class-hwmon for a complete description of the attributes.
+See Documentation/ABI/testing/sysfs-class-hwmon for a complete description of the woke attributes.

 *****************
 Global attributes